Hemanths2006/IP-Tracer/README.md

 5. **Apply security measures** based on findings.

 ## 📞 Contact
-For more updates and inquiries, click the Instagram logo below to visit our official page:
+For more updates and inquiries, click the small Instagram logo below to visit our official page:

 [![Install](https://upload.wikimedia.org/wikipedia/commons/a/a5/Instagram_icon.png)](https://www.instagram.com/iam.hemanth_/)